Best Things to do on Great Keppel Island

 Are you planning to visit Great Keppel Island?
 This article covers all the very best things to do on Great Keppel Island, including activities, tours, where to stay and how to get there.

-A short ferry ride off the coast of Yeppoon, you’ll find Great Keppel Island – one of the most beautiful islands in the southern part of the Great Barrier Reef.
+Located 15 kilometres off the coast of Yeppoon, its a short ferry ride to Great Keppel Island – one of the most beautiful islands in the southern part of the Great Barrier Reef.

-Surrounded by crystal clear waters – Great Keppel Island is a laid back tropical island paradise.
-The beaches are sandy and soft and the surrounding turquoise water is teeming with marine life.
-While inland you have lush tropical vegetation perfect for hiking adventures.
+Surrounded by crystal clear waters, Great Keppel Island is a laid back tropical island paradise.
+The beaches (there are 17) are sandy, white and soft.
+The surrounding turquoise coloured water is teeming with marine life.
+Inland you will find lush tropical vegetation, perfect for hiking adventures.

-Whether you’re visiting with kids, friends or even a romantic getaway – there are plenty of Great Keppel Island things to do.
-Most visitors to the island spend their days on or around the water swimming, snorkelling, diving or kayaking.
+Whether you’re visiting with kids, friends or organising a romantic getaway – there are plenty of things to do on Great Keppel Island.
+Most visitors to the island spend their days on or in the water swimming, snorkelling, diving, or kayaking.
 The island’s vibrant coral reefs are home to a diverse array of marine life, including colourful fish, sea turtles, and dolphins.

 For those considering a holiday to the Island, this guide will help you decide exactly what to do on Great Keppel Island.
 The guide covers all the best Great Keppel Island activities, accommodation options as well as how to get there.